Lancia Ypsilon: 2015 facelift

-Premiered at Frankfurt International Salon, the new Ypsilon brings redesigned front end with a different lower bumper, featuring a horizontal bar, and new, wider, grille.
-Available will be two new colors: Blu di Blu, a classic Lancia tone, and Ivory Chic aimed at modern trends.
+Premiered at Frankfurt International Salon, the new Ypsilon brings a redesigned front end with a different lower bumper, featuring a horizontal bar, and new, wider, grille.
+Available will be two new colours: Blu di Blu, a classic Lancia tone, and Ivory Chic aimed at modern trends.
 All engines meet Euro 6 emission standards with Ecochic versions including LPG or methane fuelled.
 Inside, the UConnect infotainment system with a 5-inch LCD touch screen debuts, while the basic versions introduce a new DAB radio.
 New seat covers also make their debut.
 In September 2018 the engines were re-homologated according to Euro 6D-Temp regulations in the new WLTP cycle.
 The 1.3 Multijet diesel engine goes out of production following low sales.